gerald1248/bottomless-datacentre-slides/deck/slides.combined.md.txt

 ```

 <aside class="notes" data-markdown>
 The cost of data storage scales linearly (allowing for bulk discount tiers), but the complexity of analysing that data grows exponentially.
+If data is the new oil, it requires each owner to invent their own method of extraction and filtering.
 </aside>

 # THE VIEW FROM LE MANS